Ski Austria 2020/21 & Covid-19

 SKIING & SNOWBOARDING

-Goggles and gloves are naturally an excellent barrier on and off the lifts and, once off the lift, it will seem like those good old pre-Covid days!
+Goggles and gloves are naturally an excellent barrier on and off the lifts and, once out of the lift, it will seem like those good old pre-Covid days!
 If you happen to get within 1 metre of another skier then one of you is skiing dangerously - Get out there and enjoy the fresh air, exercise and freedom of the great outdoors!

 APRES, APRES, APRES-SKI !!